Battle of Delhi (1764)

 The Battle of Delhi (1764) was fought between the ruler of Kingdom of Bharatpur and the Rohilkhand Kingdom.
 Jawahar Singh of Bharatpur invaded and plundered Delhi with the military support of the Marathas of Holkar dynasty and Sikh cavalry.
+However failed to yield any success.

 Background

 On 25 December 1763, Najib-ad Daulah accidentally shot Jawahar Singh's father Maharaja Suraj Mal, leading to his demise.
 Maharaja Sawai Jawahar Singh started preparing to avenge the death of his father.
-He took the help of the Maratha Raja of Indore, Malhar Rao Holkar, and Sikh forces numbering between 12,000 and 15,000 men.
+Jawahar Singh assembled a large force by hiring 20,000 Marathas under Malhar Rao Holkar and later adding 15,000 Sikhs.
+Besides these, he had about 30,000 of his own troops.
+Najib then dispatched his agent Meghraj to Ahmad Shah Abdali in Kandahar seeking help.
+Since the direct road through Lahore was blocked by the Sikhs, Meghraj travelled via the foothills through Jammu.